 Is Jesus the second person in the Trinity?
 The word "Trinity" is not in the Bible.
-Therefore, the answer has to be "NO".
+Does the Bible say there are three persons in the Godhead?
+Absolutely not!
+Does the Bible say Jesus was relegated to a secondary or tertiary God!
+Again, absolutely not!

 The Word of God is very explicit about not adding words to the Bible.
 Scripture clearly tells us not to add or takeaway words from the Bible: